 National Geographic Society - Celebrating 125 Years.
 Beyond the Bubble.
 The Worst Jobs in History.
 We The Jury.
 Historypin.
 HipHughes History.
 Podcasts - A History of the World in 100 Objects.

 DocsTeach.
 American Revolution.
 Languages - Quick Fix - Essential phrases in 40 languages.
 WGBH American Experience .
 Freedom Riders .
 Watch.
 Games.
 HughesDV.
 Immigration: Stories of Yesterday and Today and Ellis Island.
 Panama Canal .
 American Experience .
 WGBH.
 MoooJvM's Channel.
 Go Social Studies Go!
 American History Calendar.
 Lakota Winter Counts Online Exhibit.
 History Engine: Tools for Collaborative Education and Research.

 Civil War.
 Holidays, observances, and traditions.
 American History Timeline: 1780-2005.
 Day in pictures: 18 November 2011.
 Introducing Civics in a Minute (VIDEO) VocalNationalAnthems.
 Jana Gana Mana (Bengali: জন গণ মন, Jôno Gôno Mono) is the national anthem of India.

 Written in highly Sanskritized Bengali, it is the first of five stanzas of a Brahmo hymn composed and scored by Nobel laureate Rabindranath Tagore.
 It was first sung at the Calcutta Session of the Indian National Congress on 27 December 1911.
 Jana Gana Mana was officially adopted by the Constituent Assembly as the Indian national anthem on January 24, 1950.
 An earlier poem by Tagore (Amar Shonar Bangla) was later selected as the national anthem of Bangladesh.
 A formal rendition of the national anthem takes fifty-two seconds.

 Virtual Jamestown: The Paspahegh Site.
 Monticello Explorer.
 Presidents and elections.
 Explore and Create Free Timelines.
 Mission US.
 All About Explorers.
 Henry Hudson According to detailed records recently discovered in the archives of the Cork County Records Office in Ireland, Henry Hudson was born in room 441 of the Blarney Medical Center at 3:17 PM on Monday, August 13, 1593.

 The fourth and final voyage that Hudson made was on a ship called Discovery.
 While Hudson never did find the Northwest Passage to Asia as he had hoped, he did help to expand human knowledge with his explorations of the Pacific Ocean.
 Center On Congress.
 Gapminder: Unveiling the beauty of statistics for a fact based world view.
 Talks.
 High Def Video Montage of Photos from Apollo 11.
 Teaching With Documents.
+Skip Navigation.